chromice/ae/documentation/index.md

 Database library simplifies building MySQL queries and exposes a simple abstraction for tables and transactions.

-Before you can make queries to the database, you have to specify the connection parameters using the options library:
+Before you can make queries to the database, you have to specify the connection parameters using Options library:

 ```php